 Czech National Symphony Orchestra

-Such composers, conductors, and performers as Ennio Morricone, Lalo Schifrin, James Morrison, Branford & Wynton Marsalis, Pino Donnagio, Giuliano Taviani, José Carreras, Danny Elfman, Vince Mendoza, Giuseppe Tornatore, Carl Davis repeatedly come back to Prague to either record with the orchestra or perform in the beautiful Smetana Hall of Prague´s Municipal House, the home concert stage of the orchestra.
+Such composers, conductors, and performers as Ennio Morricone, Lalo Schifrin, James Morrison, Branford & Wynton Marsalis, Pino Donnagio, Giuliano Taviani, José Carreras, Danny Elfman, Vince Mendoza, Giuseppe Tornatore, Carl Davis, Steven Mercurio, Marcello Rota, Vladimir Cosma repeatedly come back to Prague to either record with the orchestra or perform in the beautiful Smetana Hall of Prague´s Municipal House, the home concert stage of the orchestra.
 The highlights of recent concert seasons included European tour with the legendary Ennio Morricone, and Prague concert with Anna Netrebko.
-In the studio the orchestra worked on recording of the new album of Plácido Domingo, and also recorded with Ennio Morricone his score of a new western film “The Hateful Eight“ by director Quentin Tarantino.
+In the studio the orchestra worked on recording of the new album of Plácido Domingo, and also recorded with Ennio Morricone his score of a new western film "The Hateful Eight" by director Quentin Tarantino.
 For this score Ennio Morricone won an Oscar after 500 movie credits!
 The soundtrack was recorded live and launched by Tarantino, Morricone, and the CNSO at Abbey Road Studios in December 2015.
 As a result of collaboration with Columbia Artists Management Inc., the orchestra toured the USA in February and March 2016.
+In 2017, the orchestra toured extensively with Ennio Morricone and James Newton Howard.

 The Czech National Symphony Orchestra was established in 1993 by trumpet player Jan Hasenöhrl.
 A spiritual father at the birth of the CNSO was the legendary conductor Zdeněk Košler.
 In the year 1996, the American Paul Freeman took over as Chief Conductor, and remained in this position for fantastic ten years.
 At the beginning of the year 2007, Maestro Libor Pešek was named the Chief Conductor and he still remains at this position today.